-The U.S. State Department is warning Americans not to travel to China.
+The U.S. State Department is warning Americans not to travel to 50+ countries across the globe.

-The Coronavirus — a virus that causes a fever and symptoms of the upper respiratory system, like a sore throat, coughing, and a runny nose — has spread to at least 28 countries, leaving over 1,800 people in China dead.
+The Coronavirus — a virus that causes a fever and symptoms of the upper respiratory system, like a sore throat, coughing, and a runny nose — has spread to at least 102 countries, with roughly 750,000 confirmed cases and 35,000 deaths worldwide.

 On January 30th, 2020, the World Health Organization declared this Coronavirus strain (2019-nCoV) a global health emergency.
 Shortly after, the U.S. Department of State changed their travel advisory from “reconsider travel to China” to “do not travel.”

 On February 24th, 2020, the Centers for Disease Control and Prevention issued an additional “Level 3: Do Not Travel” warning, encouraging travelers to avoid all nonessential travel to South Korea, quickly followed by Italy and Iran, “Most of Europe,” the UK and Ireland.

 New additions to the “Level 3: Do Not Travel” list include: Australia, Brazil, Canada, Chile, Japan, Israel, Malaysia, Pakistan, Thailand and Turkey.

 When it comes to Coronavirus and travel, do you need to cancel your upcoming trip?.Here’s everything you need to know about Coronavirus, China, immediate travel bans (and more), updated March 30th, 2020:

 Coronavirus 2020: Is there a travel ban?
 Should I change my plans?